storyfeet/irrigate/rules.md

 **Unowned Tile:** Some Land Tiles are Grey, this means that they are not owned by any player, but can be bought for a set price.
 Once a player has paid for a Land Tile, they mark ownership by placing a counter of their colour on it.

+**Tap Tile:** A Land Tile with the word "Tap" on the back, these are all 'T' shaped and are always placed touching a **River Pipe**.

 **Goal Tile:** A tile, which has a large circle in it.
 These Lands are valuable, and if you purchase and irrigate just one of these, you win the game.
 All these tiles say Goal on the back.

 **Pipe:** Every tile has a pipe across it, if the pipes connect, then water flows freely across, and can be used to **Irrigate** that Land.

 **River Pipe:** The two or three pipes that reach across the River.
 These contain the pumps and act as the source of water.

 **Irrigate:** If a Land tile you own has a complete path from one of the River Pipes to it, then it is considered Irrigated.
-At  the end of each turn you receive one Money for it.
+At  the end of each turn you receive £1 for it.

 **Bank:** The holder of all spare game money.